 ONDCP seeks to reduce the number of Americans using opioids (including synthetic opioids like fentanyl), cocaine, marijuana, methamphetamines, and other psychoactive substances.
 To combat the drug crisis, the Trump Administration has adopted a comprehensive approach which balances public safety and public health.
-As outlined in its National Drug Control Strategy and National Treatment Plan for Substance Use Disorder, the Trump Administration seeks to save American lives by preventing drug use before it starts, providing evidence-based treatment and recovery support for those suffering from substance use disorder, and reducing the availability of illicit drugs in the United States.
+As outlined in its National Drug Control Strategy, National Treatment Plan for Substance Use Disorder, and National Drug Control Assessment, the Trump Administration seeks to save American lives by preventing drug use before it starts, providing evidence-based treatment and recovery support for those suffering from substance use disorder, and reducing the availability of illicit drugs in the United States.

 Preventing drug use requires practitioners to use evidence-based approaches to shift behaviors and develop community norms that discourage drug use.
 As the first line of effort in our strategy, ONDCP will support ongoing efforts to stop substance use before it starts by:

 - Reducing the presence of unnecessary and unneeded prescription drugs by promoting safe prescribing practices, expanding the use of prescription drug monitoring programs, and expanding drug take-back programs;

 - Empowering and supporting families, caregivers, and local communities as they address substance misuse; and

 - Educating citizens and changing norms and behaviors around drug use by implementing a nationwide media campaign such as the Truth about Opioids.

 Treatment and Recovery

 In 2018, only 11% of the estimated 21.3 million Americans who met the criteria for substance use disorder received treatment at a specialized facility.
 Research shows that this“treatment gap” is caused by a combination of a lack of access to effective treatment services and prevailing attitudes about addiction.

 The second line of effort in our strategy therefore seeks to expand high-quality treatment and recovery services by: